 KU Medical Center Auxiliary Scholarships

-The University of Kansas Medical Center Auxiliary, Inc. generously sponsors awards open to undergraduate and graduate students with at least one year remaining in their program.
-Formerly known as the the Louise De Schweinitz Darrow Awards, these are provided in recognition of demonstrated excellence in scholastic achievement, leadership potential and social consciousness, as evidenced by achievements while in the KU School of Health Professions.
-Nominations are evaluated and scored by the School's professional development committee.
+The University of Kansas Medical Center Auxiliary Inc. sponsors awards open to undergraduate and graduate students with at least one year remaining in their program.
+Formerly known as the Louise De Schweinitz Darrow Awards, these are provided in recognition of demonstrated excellence in scholastic achievement, leadership potential and social consciousness as evidenced by achievements while in the KU School of Health Professions.

 Student Clinical Excellence Award

-The purpose of this award is to recognize an outstanding School of Health Professions student for their clinical expertise.
+The purpose of this award is to recognize an outstanding School of Health Professions student for his or her clinical expertise.
 The student is acknowledged for providing excellence in patient care and demonstrating leadership in advancing clinical practice.
-Applicant must be a student in one of allied health disciplines at the University of Kansas, must have practiced in a clinical capacity (clinical practicum, field work, internship, externship or independent practice) at the time the application is submitted and possess a minimum GPA of 3.5.
+Applicant must be a current student, must have practiced in a clinical capacity (clinical practicum, field work, internship, externship or independent practice) at the time the application is submitted and possess a minimum GPA of 3.5.

-The School of Health Professions Student Clinical Excellence Award is given annually if the SHP Faculty Clinical Practice Committee deems appropriate.
-Students may self-nominate for this award, and are encouraged to do so.
-Scholarship applications are due April 1st. *Note: this award is not currently available.
-The application form is provided for informational purposes only.
+The School of Health Professions Student Clinical Excellence Award is given annually as the faculty clinical practice committee deems appropriate.
+Students may self-nominate for this award, and are encouraged to do so. *Note: this award is not currently available.
+The example application form is provided for informational purposes only.

 Student Senate Scholarship

-The School of Health Professions student senate often awards scholarships, dependent upon available resources in any given year.
-When offered, all full-time SHP students are eligible for these scholarships based upon academic involvement and achievement, and community service.
-The SHP Student Senate will notify students when awards are available for application.
+The School of Health Professions student senate often awards scholarships dependent upon available resources in any given year.
+When offered, all full-time students in the school are eligible for these scholarships based upon academic involvement and achievement, and community service.
+The senate will notify students when awards are available for application.

-The KU Medical Center Student Financial Aid Office has compiled a large list of scholarship opportunities available around the country specifically for students wishing to pursue a career in health professions.
+- The Office of Student Financial Aid has compiled a list of scholarship opportunities from federal and state sources specifically for students wishing to pursure a career in health professions.